Accident and Sickness Medical Insurance Program

 back to top

-29. What should I do if I have to pay medical costs up front and need to make a claim?
+30. What should I do if I have to pay medical costs up front and need to make a claim?

 Download the accident and illness claim form.
 Complete it and attach the original medical bills and back-up information requested.
 Make a copy for yourself and then send in the form as soon as possible, but no later than 90 days after you incur the expense.
-Send it to the claims administrator as specified in question 14.
-Shortly after you submit the claim, you will receive an email from the claims administrator asking for further details on the accident or illness.
+Send it to the claims administrator as specified in question 15.
+Shortly after you submit the claim, you may receive an email from the claims administrator asking for further details on the accident or illness.
 Answer the questions in that email that and return it as quickly as possible so that your claim can be processed.

 For more helpful information on how to complete and use a claim form successfully, see the section on Insurance at www.wisefoundation.com.